Hey, Readers. Sorry for the long wait for this chapter. I was traveling and then I was sick for week. But here it is!

 Emily got dressed in something warm because that phone call made her stressed and she needed a cigarette.
 She went to the living room for her coat, which had her lighter and cigarettes in the pocket.
 She put her hand inside.
-The pack of cigarettes is there but there is no lighter.
+The pack of cigarettes was there but there was no lighter.
 She checked the other pocket and found only the chess piece Mona gave her.

 "There you are.
 Breakfast is ready."
 Paige walked over to her.
-Emily must have been concentrating on the piece so hard because asked what it was.
+Emily must have been concentrating on the piece so hard because her wife asked what it was.